Bread Crumbs are every cook’s friend!

 You’ll never throw out an old bread crust again once you’ve read our top ten ways to use bread crumbs.

 You know the deal – you get to the end of the loaf and there are two crusts left.
-A few days later, you end up throwing them out.
+It’s not quite enough for a Bread and Butter Pudding, so a few days later, you end up throwing them out.

 Making your own breadcrumbs is super simple and there are so many ways to use them in your cooking.